Shadows of rotating hairy Kerr black holes coupled to time periodic scalar fields with non-flat target space: Physical quantities of selected solutions

 \section{Physical quantities of selected solutions}

 Below we present in detail the characteristics of the solutions used to produce the black hole images.
-They are taken from \cite{collodel2020rotating} where sequences of constant horizon radii were constructed for various Gauss curvatures $\kappa$.
+They are taken from \cite{collodel2020rotating} where sequences of constant horizon radii were constructed for various Gaussian curvatures $\kappa$.

 \end{appendix}